bittencourt-lucas/bittencourt-lucas.github.io/README.md

 ### JavaScript - Loops, Conditional Statements, Functions, Variables, Parameters, Arrays, Associative Arrays

 This week's class was taught by Purnell, in which he explained the basics of the JavaScript language.
 The study was extended by using ES6 features on the code.

+### JSON Parse, Stringify

+This week's class was taught by Gavin, and he explained how JSON's parse and stringify work.